cbiffle/brittle-kernel/doc/manual/arch/objects.rst

 ------

 *Memory* objects represent regions of the physical address space.
 These may be RAM, ROM, peripherals, or even unmapped space that would fault if accessed.
-No two memory objects overlap.
+There is an initial set of Memory objects created at boot; from there, new objects can only be derived from existing ones, not created whole-cloth.

 Keys to Memory contain data describing what sorts of accesses can be performed using that key.
 It's thus possible to create both read-write and read-only keys to the same Memory --- perhaps keeping the read-write key for yourself and handing the read-only keys out to clients.

-Programs can split Memory objects in half, repeatedly if necessary, to produce smaller objects.
-This provides a mechanism for isolating programs.
+Memory objects form a hierarchy.
+Programs can create *child* Memory that has access to a subset of an existing Memory object (its *parent*).
+This provides an easy way to isolate a program or grant a server access to part of the client's address space.

-It's also how programs pay the kernel for any new objects they wish to create
---- for example, additional Contexts to implement multitasking.
+Programs can also divide Memory objects, destructively, into pieces.
+This is how programs pay the kernel for any new objects they wish to create --- for example, additional Contexts to implement multitasking.
 Programs whittle Memory down to the size required for the desired object, and then send the Memory a :ref:`"become" <memory-method-become>` message that donates the memory and transforms it into a different kernel object.

-Programs can read and write the insides of Memory objects freely, either by mapping them in an MPU Region Register or by sending :ref:`"peek"
-<memory-method-peek>` and :ref:`"poke" <memory-method-poke>` messages.
-But
+Programs can read and write the insides of Memory objects freely (if the key allows) by sending :ref:`"peek" <memory-method-peek>` and :ref:`"poke"
+<memory-method-poke>` messages, or by loading the key into a Context's MPU
-once Memory becomes a different type of object, this access is atomically revoked to protect kernel state.
+region registers for direct access using load and store instructions.
+Either way, once Memory is donated to the kernel and becomes a different type of object, access is atomically revoked to protect kernel state.

 .. note:: For more information, see the :ref:`kor-memory` entry in the :ref:`kor`.